fteem/old_blog/_posts/2016-01-30-postgresql-indexes-first-principles.md

 Hold on, what happened here?
-Although there is an index on the primary key column, PostgreSQL decides that doing a sequential scan on the `user` table is more performant then an index scan.
-An index scan would require finding 600 index rows and returning each an every one of those records whose index were found.
+Although there is an index on the primary key column, PostgreSQL decides that doing a sequential scan on the `user` table is more performant than an index scan.
+An index scan would require finding 600 indexes and returning each and every one of those records whose index were found.
 On the other hand, a sequential scan would just go over each of the records and filter out the unwanted rows.

-So, although this is a contrived example, you can see in some situations an index scan will not be as perfomant as a sequential scan.
+So, although this is a contrived example, you can see in some situations an index scan will not be as performant as a sequential scan.

 ## Careful Usage